athomasq/athomasq.github.io/pages/writers.md

 * <a href="https://www.ribbonfarm.com/about/" title="new ways of seeing the world" target="_blank">Venkatesh Rao</a>

-For further reading, see my collection of [resourcesfor startup founders]((/founders-guide).
+For further reading, see my collection of [web resourcesfor startup founders]((/web-resources-for-founders).